Scale Degrees

 1. What is a scale degree?

-A scale degree is simply the position of a note relative to the Root.
+A scale degree is simply the position of a note relative to the Root (also called the Tonic, or home base).
 We count from 1 to 7.

 C = 1 D = 2 E = 3 F = 4